Brown Violetear, Colibri delphinae, Colibrí Pardo

 The Brown Violetear (Colibri delphinae)

 Appearance: The Brown Violetear is a medium-sized hummingbird with distinct features.
-It has dark brown plumage on its upperparts, a bright iridescent violet-blue patch behind its eye (giving it its name), and a shimmering green throat.
+It has dark brown plumage on its upperparts, a bright iridescent violet-blue patch behind its eye, and a shimmering green throat.
 The underparts are mostly grayish-brown, and the tail is forked.

-Habitat: In Colombia, the Brown Violetear is primarily found in montane forests, cloud forests, and humid Andean habitats.
+Habitat: The Brown Violetear is found in montane forests, cloud forests, and humid Andean habitats.
 It prefers areas with abundant flowering plants that provide a source of nectar for feeding.

-Behavior: Like other hummingbirds, the Brown Violetear is known for its agility and quick movements.
-It feeds primarily on nectar from flowers using its specialized tube-like tongue.
+Behavior: The Brown Violetear is known for its agility and quick movements.
+It feeds on nectar from flowers using its specialized tube-like tongue.
 These hummingbirds are also known to defend feeding territories aggressively.

-Conservation Status: The conservation status of the Brown Violetear is currently categorized as "Least Concern" by the International Union for Conservation of Nature (IUCN).
+Conservation Status: The Brown Violetear is categorized as "Least Concern" by the International Union for Conservation of Nature (IUCN).

 Distribution